 - ‘Weetabix’ is the UK version of the Australian ‘Weet-bix’ (of the 1920s).

-- There are also Weetabix Minis – they are a small, bite-size version of the regular biscuits, and it has various additions: chocolate, fruit & nut, banana, honey & nut.
+- There are also Weetabix Minis.
+They are a small, bite-size version of the regular biscuits.
+It has various additions: chocolate, fruit & nut, banana, honey & nut.

 - ‘Weetabix’ also produces chocolate powder, mini-biscuit with chocolate chips, golden syrup biscuit, banana-flavored biscuit, and Weetabix gluten protein granules (in the shapes of biscuit and pipe shapes).

 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
 Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your guinea pigs.
 Hope this information was helpful and you have found the answer you were looking for.

 List of Sources